 Connected consumers are more informed, empowered and demanding and have noticeably different behavior, preferences and standards.
 How they discover brands, how they make decisions, how they influence one another and what they value is also evolving.

 How executives respond to connected consumers sets the stage for “Digital Darwinism,” the evolution of business and markets as society and technology advance.
 Companies either adapt or they don’t.
-The extent which C-Suite marshals adapt will determine their competitiveness, long-term relevance and success.
+The extent to which C-Suite marshals adapt will determine their competitiveness, long-term relevance and success.
 It’s time for executives, whether CMOs, CDOs, CIOs or a combination thereof, to accelerate digital transformation efforts.

-As part my ongoing research in digital transformation, I’ve assembled a series of best practices as informed by those leading transformation in companies such as Discover, GM, Harvard, Metropolitan Museum of Art, Nestlé, Sephora, Starbucks, among many others.
+As part of my ongoing research in digital transformation, I’ve assembled a series of best practices as informed by those leading transformation in companies such as Discover, GM, Harvard, Metropolitan Museum of Art, Nestlé, Sephora, Starbucks, among many others.
 The result is a new framework and report, “Eight Success Factors of Digital Transformation: How Businesses are Taking an O.P.P.O.S.I.T.E.
 Approach to Business as Usual.”

-The framework offers insights and new understanding of technology, data and the digital customer.
+The framework offers insights and a new understanding of technology, data and the digital customer.
 By learning from these companies and following the OPPOSITE approach, digital transformation becomes identifiable, approachable and attainable for organizations.

 There is a disruption event on the horizon for every business.
 You can see the impact this had on Kodak, Blockbuster, Borders, taxis, the music industry, etc. It’s what executives do about it today, to what extent, how quickly and how these efforts ripple across the organization that will determine your business’ fate.
 Disruption is a choice.
 It either happens to you or because of you.